SubLoadedZA/Boilerplate-Microservice-WebAPI/README.md

   <p align="center">
     Project created to streamline new API development.
-    Currently set up with Models, Repositories and Interfaces that allow basic extension of CRUD contracts.
+    Currently set up with Controllers, Models, Repositories and Interfaces that allow basic extension on CRUD contracts.
     Project has been setup to use Docker-Compose and can also be run with IIS Express.
   </p>
 </div>

 ### Built With

-.NET 6.0
+.NET 6.0,
-C# 10
+C# 10,
-EFCore
+EFCore,
 Docker

+### How to

+- [ ] Grab the code and ensure .NET 6.0 SDK is available on dev environment
+- [ ] Update SQL connection string in appsettings.json
+- [ ] Entity Framework Core Migrations --> Open Package Manager Console, type command "Add-Migration" and give that a meaningful name for e.g. InitialCreation and      press enter.
+Run "update-database" command to apply migrations to DB.

 <!-- ROADMAP -->
 ## Roadmap